2312323123/ERP/README.md

 ```

 - then I'd comment out the automatically generated endpoints from CRUD controller
-- also remember to give the classes in .entity.ts files the Entity() decorator once you'll be defining the data structure
+- also remember to give the classes in .entity.ts files the @Entity() decorator once you'll be defining the data structure
 - make sure setup-roles endpoint of auth service isn't publicly visible from time to time (which esentially means on `http://localhost:10016/api/auth/setup-roles`) you should see 'This path is not redirected', otherwise it's extermely bad;
 - env variables should just work inside app if specified in docker-compose